Graphical User Interface Design Guide

 I reviewed the previous edition of the guide and audited Extron's external training program to learn the needs of our users and understand what they were already learning in our courses.
 This allowed me to identify gaps in their understanding and tailor the GUI Design Guide accordingly.

-Using globally recognized design experts (Don Norman, Jakob Nielsen, Bruce Tognazzini, Susan Weinschenk, Steve Krug, Luke Wroblewski) as sources of information I updated and edited content, added infographics, added step by step instructions for working with our software, and added heuristic charts to help our audience objectively evaluate their interfaces.
-Several graphic designers helped to format the guide, including our additional takeaway sections after each chapter to improve reading comprehension and scanning.
+Using globally recognized design experts (Don Norman, Jakob Nielsen, Bruce Tognazzini, Susan Weinschenk, Steve Krug, Luke Wroblewski) as sources of information I updated and edited content, added infographics, added step by step instructions for working with our software, added heuristic charts to help our audience objectively evaluate their interfaces and added additional takeaway sections after each chapter to improve reading comprehension and scanning.

 In the future, and as our tools and software becomes more advanced we hope to add additional sections such as gestures, haptic feedback and voice interfaces.
 Furthermore, we hope to move this guide into an online digital format with videos as another interactive learning tool.
 We also hope that this guide inspires the curriculum for a new Extron training course for user interface design.